Protocol

 currency: ["EUR"]

--> frame_hash signed by finance domain owner
+-> bounds_hash + context_hash signed by finance domain owner

-Agent executes freely within bounds:
+Agent executes within bounds:

-Request 1: amount: 5, currency: "EUR" -> within bounds
+Request 1: amount: 5, currency: "EUR" -> receipt issued, daily: 5

-Request 2: amount: 30, currency: "EUR" -> within bounds
+Request 2: amount: 30, currency: "EUR" -> receipt issued, daily: 35

-Request 3: amount: 120, currency: "EUR" -> BOUND_EXCEEDED
+Request 3: amount: 120, currency: "EUR" -> BOUND_EXCEEDED (no receipt, no execution)

-Request 4: amount: 50, currency: "USD" -> BOUND_EXCEEDED
+Request 4: amount: 50, currency: "USD" -> BOUND_EXCEEDED (no receipt, no execution)

 Error Codes